hydephp/framework/.github/dev-docs/compile-and-deploy.md

 GitHub Pages is a free service that allows you to host your static site on the web.

+In general, push the entire contents of your `_site` directory to the `gh-pages` branch of your repository, or the `docs/` directory on your main branch, depending on how you set it up.

 Please see the [GitHub Pages documentation](https://help.github.com/pages/getting-started-with-github-pages/) for more information.

 ### GitHub Pages - CI/CD